 This is denser than ordinary air and, especially if it's been a while since you last breathed in, the expired air has increasing concentration of CO2, which lowers the pitch.
-In some circumstances, this effect can be bigger than those of heating and humidity, especially in big brass instruments that requie a lot of air and that don't heat up much.
+In some circumstances, this effect can be bigger than those of heating and humidity, especially in big brass instruments (e.g. tuba) that require a lot of air and that don't heat up much.

 How important are the materials from which instruments are made?

 It varies among different instrument families.
 The type and quality of wood used in string instruments is very important, because the vibrating wood provides the sound of string instruments.
 In wind instruments, the materials are of much less importance, provided that they are sufficiently rigid.
-The walls do vibrate – one can feel the vibration for many notes.
-In common brass and woodwind instruments, however, the walls radiate at most a very small fraction of the total sound, so any wall vibration contributes directly only a very small component of the sound.
-One can imagine that the slight vibration during playing could affect the motion of the air jet, reed or lips driving the pipe, but this would be a very small effect and I don't know of anyone who has measured it.
+The walls do vibrate – one can sometimes feel the vibration for some notes.
+In common brass and woodwind instruments, however, the walls radiate at most an extremely small fraction of the total sound, so any wall vibration contributes directly at most a tiny component of the sound.
+One can imagine that the slight vibration during playing could affect the motion of the air jet, reed or lips driving the pipe, but this would be a very small effect.
 The vibration of the instrument itself is also part of the feedback that the musician receives, and so may be important for psychological reasons.
 The vibration of the bells of trumpets and horns is measurable and this might have a small effect, probably indirect, on the

 sound.
 Again, a feedback on the lip of the player is a possible mechanism.